dzek69/docker-android-react-native-builder/README.md

 1. App should have defined `package.json` script named `build:release:android` that starts the build process.
     > Usually `cd android && ./gradlew assembleRelease && cd ..` should be fine.

-### Notes

-1. `yarn`, not `npm` is used to install JS dependencies.
-1. If you need to login into npm for your installs use [auth tokens][1].
-    > Keep in mind yarn won't use tokens from environmental values.
-    > Use `.npmrc` file to specify auth token like that:
-    ```
-    //registry.npmjs.org/:_authToken=00000000-1111-2222-3333-444444444444
-    save-exact=true
-    ```
-1. Currently there is no feature written for handling app version and internal build number (see [here][2]).
-Prepare it before using this image to ensure app can be updated correctly.
-1. Currently there is no feature written for handling release keys/signing APK files (see [here][3]).
-Make sure everything is right before using this image to ensure app can be installed.

 ### Volumes